mikelvallejo/mikelvallejo/README.md

 **I’m a business-oriented Tech Marketer focused in Data 🛠**

 I am a generalist, I like to combine Growth & Data with Tech in order to maximize growth opportunities for startups 🚀.
-I’m currently learning about Machine Learning and Behavioral Analytics 🧠.
+I’m currently learning about JavaScript and Behavioral Analytics 🧠.

 ## I build things